lucioew28/extends/README.md

-# Extends
+## Extends

-A project that aims to be a collection of components created using shadcn/ui
+Extends is intended to be a collection of components built using [Shadcn/ui](https://ui.shadcn.com/), just copy and paste the components you want in your project, and feel free to collaborate with your own component to the collection.